smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 *****************************************
-Integrate FogFlow with Scorpio Broker
+Integrate FogFlow with Other NGSI-LD Broker
 *****************************************